ssec/polar2grid/doc/source/getting_started.rst

 All of the tools provided by |project| can be found in the ``bin`` directory of the extracted tarball.
-The majority of the scripts in the software bundle are wrappers around python software.
+The majority of the scripts in the software bundle are bash wrappers around python software.

 Basic Usage
 -----------